WenjinW/LATIN-Prompt/README.md

 # LATIN-Promot
-This is the Source Code of Paper: Layout and Task Aware Instruction Prompt for Zero-shot Document Image Question Answering. ([arXiv](https://arxiv.org/abs/2306.00526))
+This is the source code of Paper: Layout and Task Aware Instruction Prompt for Zero-shot Document Image Question Answering. ([arXiv](https://arxiv.org/abs/2306.00526))

 ## Prepare the environment
 `pip install -r requirements.txt`